jcbain/gradient_dissents/content/blog/geographic-subsets.md

 )
 ```

 Then I have to do some pre-processing. `B02001_001E` is the variable for the total number of people estimate for the selected geography and `B02001_003E` is the estimate of African Americans within a geography.
 I want a proportion instead of raw count so I have to convert the current `pop` data frame into wide format.
+Wide format allows me to use mutate in order to calculate a proportion.
 I then join this back to the geographic simple features data frame `geographies` so that we can visualize the proportion graphically.

 ```r
 pop %<>%